Meowuu7/GeneOH-Diffusion/README.md

    bash scripts/val/predict_grab_rndseed_spatial.sh
    ```
 3. **Mesh reconstruction**
-   Script [`scripts/val/reconstruct_grab.sh`](./scripts/val/reconstruct_grab.sh) can reconstruct a single sequence, which is what the argument `single_seq_path` points to.
-Set the `single_seq_path` and the test tag in the script and run it:
+   To utilize the script [`scripts/val/reconstruct_grab.sh`](./scripts/val/reconstruct_grab.sh) to reconstruct a single sequence, you need to set the `single_seq_path` and the `test_tag` in the script before running it.
    ```bash
    bash scripts/val/reconstruct_grab.sh
    ```

 **Denoising a full sequence**

-The above evaluation setting on GRAB denoises the first 60 frames of a sequence.
-A full sequence can be cleaned first cutting the inpput into several overlapped clips, each with 60 frames, cleaning them independently, followed by reconstructing the mesh sequence together.
+The evaluation setting for GRAB denoises the first 60 frames of a sequence.
+To denoise a full sequence, the input can be divided into several overlapping clips, each containing 60 frames.
+These clips can then be cleaned independently, followed by reconstructing the mesh sequence together.

-Taking `data/grab/source_data/14.npy` as an example.
-The following scripts will add artificual Gaussian noise onto it and denoising the full sequence:
+For example, taking `data/grab/source_data/14.npy`, the following scripts will add artificial Gaussian noise to it and denoise the full sequence:

 ```bash
 ##### Denoising #####
 bash scripts/val/predict_grab_fullseq_rndseed.sh